canarybuilds/zulip/templates/zerver/help/scim.md

 1. Search for `SCIM` and select `SCIM 2.0 Test App (Header Auth)`.

 1. Click `Add` and choose your `Application label`.
-For example, you can name it `Zulip SCIM`.
+For example, you can name it `Feniks Chat SCIM`.

 1. Continue to `Sign-On Options`.
-Leave the `SAML` options, as this type of Okta application doesn't actually support `SAML` authentication, and you'll need to set up a separate Okta app to activate `SAML` for your Zulip organization.
+Leave the `SAML` options, as this type of Okta application doesn't actually support `SAML` authentication, and you'll need to set up a separate Okta app to activate `SAML` for your Feniks Chat organization.

 1. In `Credentials Details`, set `Application username format` to `Email` and `Update application username on` to `Create and update`.